marciofurukawa/eks-using-existing-vpc-terraform/README.md

 Default region name [None]: us-west-2 # your aws region here Default output format [None]: json # the output format you prefer
 ```
-Note: If you don't have any AWS Access Key ID and Secret Key, see the [official AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
+Note: If you don't have any AWS Access Key ID and Secret Key, see the [AWS official documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

 ___
 [go to the top](#table-of-contents)